rafid29mehda/Fetal-Health/New Contribution/Final/Paper Writing/Methodology/New Features to Add.md

 - **Clarity**: Advanced plots (e.g., SHAP summary, PR curves) and tables enhance readability and impact.
 - **Competitiveness**: Broad benchmarks (SMOTE/ADASYN, CNN/LSTM) position the paper as a leader in CTG classification.
 - **Clinical Appeal**: Uncertainty calibration and threshold optimization directly address obstetric needs.

-Would you like me to implement any of these (e.g., draft Table 8 or Figure 9b details) or proceed to another section (e.g., Conclusion)?
-Let me know how to prioritize!